moebiussurfing/ofxSurfingDataRemover/README.md

 ## Overview
 **openFrameworks** add-on to clean your ```OF_APP/data/``` files.
-Queue a list of files and folders to batch remove during your coding process.
+Queue a list of files and folders to batch remove periodically during your coding process.

 ## Screenshot
 ![image](docs/readme_images/Capture1.PNG?raw=true "image")